erichamion/js-email-address-validator/README.md

   - Quoted string: An entire label (or an entire local part, but then the local part could be considered a single label) can be surrounded in double-quotes.
 Inside a quoted string, any printable character or folding whitespace is valid, with the exception of the backslash and the double-quote.
 Backslash escapes are also allowed withing a quoted string.
   - Backslash Escape:
     - Since naked backslash and naked double-quote cannot exist within a quoted string, they can be preceded by a backslash to become a quoted-pair. _This seems to be the only fully agreed upon non-redundant use of the backslash escape in the non-comment portion of a local part._
-    - According to RFC 3696, ANY character can be part of a quoted-pair, regardless of whether it must be quoted.
-(However, quoting/escaping a character that does not need to be quoted is redundant, is unnecessary, is needlessly verbose, and uses more characters than it needs to.)
+    - ANY character can be part of a quoted-pair, regardless of whether it must be quoted.
+(However, quoting/escaping a character that does not need to be quoted is redundant, unnecessary, needlessly verbose, and wasteful.)
-    - According to RFC 3696,a quoted-pair may occur either within a quoted string or in a normal unquoted label. **Many sources disagree with this interpretation, stating that a quoted-pair MUST be within a quoted string.** By default, this validator follows the rule as given in RFC 3696, allowing backslash escapes anywhere in the local part.
-This behavior can be changed with the `allowBareEscapes` option.
+    - Most sources agree that a backslash escape can occur within a quoted string but not in an unquoted label.
+RFC 3696 disagrees, stating that a quoted-pair (backslash escape) can occur in either type of label.
+By default, this validator does **not** allow backslash escapes in unquoted labels.
+This behavior can be changed using the `allowBareEscapes` option.
 - Domain Part:
   - The domain part can be either a host name or a domain literal.
   - Domain Literal: